 Asthma affects approximately 25 million people in the U.S alone.
-Furthermore, in 2008, about 12 million people had an asthma attack, but it could have been prevented.
-In the US, about \$56 billion are being spent in medical costs.^[1] Asthma is a syndrome which constricts the airways and airflow.
+In the United States, about \$56 billion are being spent in medical costs and other costs associated with asthma exacerbations, such as loss of work in adults.
+Furthermore, in 2008 it was found that about 12 million people had an asthma attack, but it could have been prevented^[1].
+Asthma is a syndrome which constricts the airways and airflow.
 A patient must meet with his or her physician in order to establish what is called an Asthma Action Plan (AAP) as a means to prevent asthma exacerbations (see Appendix A)^[2].
 Then, the patient must follow that written plan when they feel asthma-like symptoms.
 However, with the current protocol, individuals with severe asthma may not be able to prevent an exacerbation in time.
+Thus, medical costs can significantly increase for a severe asthmatic.